Fanvue

 Why did we build this?

-As Fanvue scaled, content moderation moved from edge cases to a core platform risk.
-Creators were informed of violations only via email.
-In practice, this led to: ‣ Missed or disputed warnings ‣ Repeated violations ‣ High support load (“I didn’t see the email”) ‣ Escalation-heavy enforcement (temporary login locks, manual follow-ups)
+Creators were informed of violations by receiving a "Strike", and only via email.
+This led to: ‣ Missed or disputed warnings ‣ Repeated violations ‣ High support load (“I didn’t see the email”) ‣Heavy enforcement (login locks, manual follow-ups, etc)

 The platform needed a moderation system that could: